 Employment Outlook and Salary Information

 Marketing managers could see employment opportunities grow 8% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-In comparison, employment could increase by 8% for public relations managers and 5% for sales managers during that same period.
+Employment could also increase by 8% for public relations managers and 5% for sales managers during that same period.

 In May 2018, the BLS reported a median salary of $134,290 for marketing managers.
 Public relations managers saw $114,800 as their median income, while $124,220 was the median wage for sales managers.